Your cart is empty

 Most recently in 2011, a review on the safety and side effects of cannabidiol, found that CBD might interfere with the hepatic drug metabolism, alteration of in vitro cell viability, decreased fertilization capacity or the reduced activity of p-glycoprotein.
 Has a pharmacist or doctor ever told you not to drink or eat grapefruit while taking a prescription medication?
 Grapefruit and CBD have a similar effect on P450, an enzyme found in the liver, which metabolizes different kinds of drugs in the human body.
 If taken in large doses, CBD can inhibit the metabolizing properties of P450, temporarily neutralizing the effects of other medicinal products in the body’s system.

 CBD dosage is entirely dependent on your biological makeup and tolerance to CBD.
-Begin with a small dosage of CBD and work your way up to a comfortable point.
-Too much CBD is not harmful but can be less effective than a moderate dosage that your body is comfortable with.
+Begin with a small dose of CBD and work your way up to a comfortable point.
+If you don’t feel comfortable with self-dosing (CBD tinctures, vapes, topicals) try a CBD product that has a pre-dosed amount of CBD you prefer (CBD gummies, softgels, capsules).
+Pre-dosed CBD can be especially useful for first-time users who have never tried cannabidiol products.

 As you can see, there is evidence that supports CBD being a safe substance with minor side effects.

 Like this article?
 Please help us spread this information by sharing this article on social media.
 Thank you for being a part of the #CBDMOVEMENT.